armory/docs/content/en/borealis/not-a-real-page.md

 ---
-title: Include file changes
+title: Fake page to watch changes
 linkTitle:
 weight: 99999
-summary: Draft file I use to update include files so that they render
+summary: "This is not a real page.
+It's a draft file I use to update include files so that they render in builds dynamically."
 draft: true
 ---